codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a girl between two posts?
-Annette.
+My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Apple
+ 1. FM-7
- 2. Google
+ 2. MSX
- 3. Microsoft
+ 3. Xmillennium
- 4. IBM
+ 4. PC-9801

 <details>
   <summary>Answer</summary>
-  Apple
+  FM-7
 </details>